This page describes many of the forecast challenges faced by meteorologists at the Charleston,

 In this area, severe thunderstorms are most frequent from Spring through Fall when temperatures are

-weather events as well as the process of issuing severe weather warnings is a great challenge,
+events as well as the process of issuing severe weather warnings is a great challenge, mainly due to

 Fog is essentially a cloud on the